Many of you are based outside London and often ask me what to do when visiting this beautiful city your children.

 – The science museum is really fun and children can learn a lot there.
 About cars, planes, astronauts, etc. It is around the corner from the natural history museum and I would suggest going for a nice crepe at the Kensington crêperie afterward.
 I like to always give a nice treat to my kids after going to a museum so they associate the experience to positive memories!

 – I take my children for a pizza at Harrods on the second floor followed by ice cream at the ice cream parlor next to it when they achieve something great at school.
 It is a real treat.

 – When there is a good show at the royal academy, I take my boys, get them the audio guides, and when they have had enough, I take them for a hot chocolate and a macaroon at Ladurée in Burlington Arcade next to it.
 Again, a treat post museum!

 – wander around China Town (my kids love it!) and then go to Leicester square to the movies (and maybe drop in at the M&Ms shop for a treat!)

-– not to be missed, Kidzania in Westfield shopping centre.
+– not to be missed, Kidzania in Westfield shopping center.
 My kids are crazy about it.
-It’s like a world for kids where they can get jobs, be paid and buy things.
-There is a Five guys burger place in that shopping mall which your little ones might enjoy too.
+It’s like a world for kids where they can get jobs, be paid, and buy things.
+There is a Five Guys burger place in that shopping mall which your little ones might enjoy too.

-– afternoon tea at the Dorchester / Claridges / Lanesborough / Brown’s hotel / Mandarin oriental hotel or Berkeley Hotel for a full English tea and scones experience. his needs to be booked well in advance.
+– afternoon tea at the Dorchester / Claridges / Lanesborough / Brown’s hotel / Mandarin oriental hotel or Berkeley Hotel for a full English tea and scones experience.
+It needs to be booked well in advance.
 It is a full meal FYI!
 You get served finger sandwiches, scones, and beautiful cakes and pastries.
-It’s like a never ending merry go around of deliciousness.
+It’s like a never-ending merry go around of deliciousness.

 – cupcake at the Hummingbird bakery on Portobello road and wandering around Notting Hill.